0xPolygon/polygon-docs/docs/zkEVM/architecture/high-level/smart-contracts/api/PolygonRollupManager.md

 |`beneficiary` | address | Address that will receive the verification reward
 |`proof` | bytes32[24] | Fflonk proof

-### _tryConsolidatePendingState
+### `_tryConsolidatePendingState`

+Internal function to consolidate the state automatically once sequence or verify batches are called.
+It tries to consolidate the first and the middle pending state in the queue.

 ```solidity
   function _tryConsolidatePendingState(
   ) internal
 ```
-Internal function to consolidate the state automatically once sequence or verify batches are called It tries to consolidate the first and the middle pending state in the queue

-### consolidatePendingState
+### `consolidatePendingState`

+Consolidates any pending state that has already exceed the `pendingStateTimeout`.
+Can be called by the trusted aggregator, which can consolidate any state without the timeout restrictions.

 ```solidity
   function consolidatePendingState(
     uint32 rollupID,
     uint64 pendingStateNum
   ) external
 ```
-Allows to consolidate any pending state that has already exceed the pendingStateTimeout Can be called by the trusted aggregator, which can consolidate any state without the timeout restrictions

-#### Parameters:
+#### Parameters

 | Name | Type | Description                                                          |
 | :--- | :--- | :------------------------------------------------------------------- |
 |`rollupID` | uint32 | Rollup identifier
 |`pendingStateNum` | uint64 | Pending state to consolidate

-### _consolidatePendingState
+### `_consolidatePendingState`

+Internal function to consolidate any pending state that has already exceed the `pendingStateTimeout`.

 ```solidity
   function _consolidatePendingState(
     struct PolygonRollupManager.RollupData rollup,
     uint64 pendingStateNum
   ) internal
 ```
-Internal function to consolidate any pending state that has already exceed the pendingStateTimeout

-#### Parameters:
+#### Parameters

 | Name | Type | Description                                                          |
 | :--- | :--- | :------------------------------------------------------------------- |
 |`rollup` | struct PolygonRollupManager.RollupData | Rollup data storage pointer
 |`pendingStateNum` | uint64 | Pending state to consolidate

-### overridePendingState
+### `overridePendingState`

+Allows the trusted aggregator to override the pending state if it is possible to prove a different state root given the same batches.

 ```solidity
   function overridePendingState(
     uint32 rollupID,